amiaopensource/audiorecorder/README.md

 # audiorecorder

-## A work in progress to create a free tool for the calibration and recording of analog audio signals
+###  A work in progress to create a free tool for the calibration and recording of analog audio signals

+## Development information:

+## Installation:
-Can be installed via Homebrew: `brew tap amiaopensource/amiaos` and `brew install audiorecorder`.
+Can be installed on macOS via Homebrew with the following command: `brew tap amiaopensource/amiaos && brew install audiorecorder`.

+Linuxbrew install testing is currently being conducted.

+## Usage:
-Current Usage: [-p] passthrough mode, [-e] edit config, [-m] edit metadata for BWF insertion
+Usage: [-p] passthrough mode, [-e] edit config, [-m] edit metadata for BWF insertion

+### Initial setup:
+To set up audiorecorder, first run the command `audiorecorder -e`.
+This will open an interface where settings such as recording bit depth and sample rate can be selected.
+This is also where the option to embed BEXT metadata can be selected.

+To set the metadata that will be embedded in the BEXT chunk (if activated in the coniguration menu) run the command `audiorecorder -m`.
+This will open an interface where the desired values can be entered.

+### Preview:

-# Huge thanks to all contributors!
+## Huge thanks to all contributors!
-## Contributors to date:
+### Contributors to date:
 privatezero (Andrew Weaver), retokromer (Reto Kromer), dericed (Dave Rice)

 Special thanks to Matt Boyd at the University of Washington for extensive testing assistance!